alikehel/react-hono-drizzle-cloudflare-template/README.md

 - URL Query parameters should be in lowercase and use underscores as separators.
 Example: `https://example.com/user-profile/orders/:orderId/details?sort_by=date&show_archived=true`

+## Issues

+- createRoute function has issues with the hono client
+- In order for the hono client to work, routes must be in a specific form

 ## Getting Started

 ### Prerequisites